Subscribe to get access

 “We’re encouraged by PG&E’s commitment to honor all contracts with renewable energy producers in the utility’s Plan of Reorganization.
-The State of California is a national leader for clean energy thanks in large part to early investments that allowed wind energy and other renewable technologies to grow and innovate.
+The State of California is a national leader for clean energy.
+All thanks in large part to early investments that allowed wind energy and other renewable technologies.
+Those to grow and innovate.
 Looking ahead, achieving the state’s bold climate policies will not be possible without reliable, low-cost renewable energy providers’ continued confidence that their contracts will be honored.” – Danielle Osborn Mills, AWEA-California.

-In PG&E’s statement announcing its reorganization plan, the utility states that ‘all power purchase agreements.
+In PG&E’s statement announcing its reorganization plan it was official.
+For the utility states that ‘all power purchase agreements.
 Especially renewable energy power purchase agreements, and Community Choice Aggregation servicing agreements.
 All “shall be deemed assumed.’

 Renewable energy has been the cornerstone of the state’s climate progress.
 Most noteworthy over the last decade.
 So wind energy companies will continue to invest in new, sustainable energy solutions for Californians.
 Utility-scale wind and solar projects are the least expensive sources of new electricity generation.
 That’s consequently in many parts of the country.
 So these energy sources will finally be the key to meeting California’s climate goals.
 All the while keeping costs low for consumers.